redox-os/book/src/porting-applications.md

 - `source.script` : Data type used when you need to change the build system configuration (to regenerate the GNU Autotools configuration, for example)
 - `[build]` : Section for data types that manage the application compilation and packaging
 - `build.template` : Insert the application build system, read the [Templates](#templates) section for more details.
-- `build.cargopath` : Data type for Cargo package directory path (when `Cargo.toml` is missing in repository/tarball root directory or when package is not declared in the root directory workspace)
+- `build.cargopath` : Data type to set Cargo package directory path (when `Cargo.toml` is missing in repository/tarball root directory or when package is not declared in the root directory workspace)
+- `build.pyprojectpath` : Data type to set Python `pip` project directory
+- `build.legacysetup` : TODO
+- `build.clearlocked` : Boolean data type to remove Cargo `--locked` option (insert `clearlocked = true`)
+- `build.cargopackageprefixed` : Boolean data type to use prefixed Cargo packages (insert `cargopackageprefixed = true`)
 - `build.cargopackages` : Data type for Cargo packages
 - `build.cargoexamples` : Data type for Cargo examples
 - `build.cargoflags` : Data type for Cargo flags (array)
 - `build.configureflags` : Data type for GNU Autotools flags (array)
 - `build.cmakeflags` : Data type for CMake flags (array)
 - `build.mesonflags` : Data type for Meson flags (array)
+- `build.pipflags` : Data type for Python `pip` flags (array)
 - `build.dev-dependencies` : Data type to add the build tools needed by the application or library
 - `build.dev-dependencies = ["host:tool1",]` : Build tool recipe name (can be removed if the `build.dev-dependencies` data type is not present)
 - `build.dependencies` : Data type to add dynamically or statically linked library dependencies, read the [Dependencies](#dependencies) section for more details.